- Approx Cost:

 - Entry Recommendations:

-Minimum of 20 credits from PAR201 or a minimum of 20 credits from PGD201 (or at the discretion of the HOD).
+Minimum of 20 credits from PAR201 or a minimum of 20 credits from PGD201 (or students can discuss their suitability with the HOD.).
 It is important to note that for those wishing to apply for entry to one

 of the many tertiary schools of Art and Design, candidates will be required to enrol in two of the following Art subjects: